codewars/docs/content/languages/c/authoring/index.md

 ### Redeclaration of user solution

-Solution function should be redeclared in the file with submission tests.
-Such redeclaration prevents a compilation warning about implicitly declared functions, and additionally stops users from tampering with the prototype of the solution function, for example, to remove constness of parameters, or change types of parameters, etc.
+The solution function should be re-declared in the file with submission tests.
+Such re-declaration prevents a compilation warning about implicitly declared functions, and additionally stops users from tampering with the prototype of the solution function, for example, to remove const-ness of parameters, or change types of parameters, etc.

 ### Input mutation